Modern Slavery Act Statement

 Each country we operate in has its own laws and regulations in relation to these topics.
 We abide by these (including compliance with minimum earning and employee rights legislation) when reviewing and acting on any breaches or potential breaches of this code.

 Emergn core values – The Emergn Way

-We strive to maintain the highest standards of employee conduct and ethical behavior when operating and managing its supply chain.
+We strive to maintain the highest standards of employee conduct and ethical behavior when operating and managing our supply chain.

 Risk assessment and due diligence processes

-Although our analysis on how modern slavery and human trafficking affects our organization has concluded that this remains a low risk, we are acutely aware that this is an important area that should be always be considered as we run our business.
+Although our analysis of how modern slavery and human trafficking affect our organization has concluded that this remains a low risk, we are acutely aware that this is an important area that should always be considered as we run our business.